guligo/robots-vs-dinosaurs/README.md

 1. Execute ```lein ring server-headless```

 2. Then access http://localhost:3000/docs/index.html#/default in browser to make simulation REST API calls via Swagger UI.
 Brief description of available REST resources and methods, and example requests can be found there.
-Just one remark, Swagger page does not accurately reflect model and examples for performing action method (PATCH /robots/{id}).
-Here are few examples:
+Just one remark, Swagger page does not accurately reflect model and examples for calling ```PATCH /robots/{id}```.
+Here are few example requests:

   + ```{"action": "attack"}``` - attacking action does not require any parameter
   + ```{"action": "move", "param": "forward"}``` - moving action requires parameter ```forward``` or ```backward```